talker-io/talker-io/talker_chat/server/README.md

 ## How to use
-You can run server by going into server folder and running server_run.js with the command `node server_run.js`.
+You can run the server by going into the server folder and running server_run.js with the command `node server_run.js`.

 ## configuring